-As of April 30, 2016, we employed approximately 1,200 people, of which approximately 300 are covered by collective bargaining agreements.
-We believe that relations with our employees are generally good.
+As of April 29, 2017, we employed approximately 1,300 people, of which approximately 300 are covered by collective bargaining agreements.
+We believe we maintain good relations with our employees.

 AVAILABLE INFORMATION

 Our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K, proxy statements and amendments to those reports are available free of charge on our website at www.nationalbeverage.com as soon as reasonably practicable after such reports are electronically filed with the Securities and Exchange Commission.
 In addition, our Code of Ethics is available on our website.
 The information on the Company's website is not part of this Annual Report on Form 10-K or any other report that we file with, or furnish to, the Securities and Exchange Commission.